alexanderlukanin13/coolname/docs/customization.rst

 ---------------

-Cartesian_ list works like a slot machine, and produces a list of length N by choosing one random word from every child list.
+Cartesian_ list works like a slot machine, and produces a list of length N by choosing one random word (or phrase) from every child list.

 .. code-block:: python